vegaprotocol/documentation/docs/concepts/liquidity/rewards-penalties.md

 1. **Constant fee**

 The market's liquidity fee is provided in the market proposal and this percentage doesn't vary.
-The fee percentage can be changed in an update market proposal.

 2. **Stake-weighted-average of submitted fees**